 DAY 7: After breakfast, depart on an early train back to Ollantaytambo.
 Visit a local Chichería and sample chicha, a corn beer that Andean people still prepare and drink.
 On the way to Cusco stop at a local Inca museum and learn more about traditional lifestyles and history of the area.

-DAY 9: Wake up and enjoy some breakfast before heading off to visit Tipón, one of the most impressive examples of Incan hydraulics.
+DAY 9: Wake up and enjoy some breakfast before heading off to visit Tipón, one of the most significant examples of Incan hydraulics.
 Afterward, stop to see the most decorated church in all southern Peru.
-In the evening, visit a local lake where a lecturer will share insights on the southern skies and Inca constellations.
-View some planets and a number of stars only seen from south of equator.
+In the evening, visit a local lake where a lecturer will share insights on the southern skies and Incan constellations.
+View planets and a number of stars only seen from south of equator.

 What To Expect

 TERRAIN/ROUTE: Enjoy exploring the Andes, Sacred Valley, and the ruins of Machu Picchu.
 We will hike a few miles of uneven trail with elevation change each day.